vaijiNeel/RPG_Game/README.md

 # RPG Game

-This app uses HTML5, CSS3, and JQuery, and it demonstrates my understanding of JQuery and Javascript - function, Objects, Array of objects.
+This app uses HTML5, CSS3, and JQuery, and it demonstrates my understanding of JQuery and Javascript - function, Objects, Array of objects, etc.

 ## Contributor:
 Vaiji Neelakandan